CUPID: Generative 3D Reconstruction via Joint Object and Pose Modeling: Method

 We first use an encoder $\encoder$ to map the 3D object and camera pose to a volumetric latent feature $\latent = \encoder(\object, \pose)$, which can be decoded into 3D representations (e.g., Gaussian splats or meshes) by specific decoders~\citep{shen2023flexible,kerbl20233d}.
 We use Rectified Flow~\citep{lipman2022flow} for the latent $\latent$ generation.
 The model interpolates between data $\latentzero$ and noise $\noise$ over time $\timestep$ via $\latentt = (1 - \timestep) \latentzero + \timestep \noise$.
 The reverse process follows a time-dependent velocity field $\velocity(\latentt, \image, \timestep) = \nabla_{\timestep} \latentt$ that drives noisy samples toward the data distribution.
 We parameterize $\velocity$ with a neural network $\velocity_{\parameter}$ and train it using the Conditional Flow Matching (CFM) objective:

-We will first describe the representation of object and camera pose in Section~\ref{sec:representation}.
+We first describe the representation of objects and camera poses in \Secref{sec:representation}.
 To enable efficient 3D generation, we utilize a cascaded flow modeling approach for $\velocity_\parameter$~\citep{xiang2025structured}.
 In the first stage, we generate an occupancy cube along with the camera pose.
 The second stage predicts the 3D shape and texture features in the occupied regions based on the outputs from the first stage.
-This process will be detailed in Section~\ref{sec:flow_model}.
-The pipeline is illustrated in Figure~\ref{fig:method}.
+This process is detailed in \Secref{sec:flow_model}.
+The pipeline is illustrated in \Figref{fig:method}.